The Environmental Health Service deals with a wide range of issues that affect the health and welfare of people who live and work in Brentwood.

 The Environmental Health Service can also control excessive dust from construction sites in the Borough.
 You can download the 'Considerate Contractor Advice Note' from the link below:

-If you are experiencing a problem with dust or grit emissions and wish to make a complaint, please contact the Pollution Team on 01277 312504 with the following details:
+If you are experiencing a problem with dust or grit emissions and wish to make a complaint, please call 01277 312500 with the following details:

 - the nature of the problem

 - your name, address and daytime telephone number